davidgasquez/handbook/Organizations.md

 # Organizations

 - [Organizations are complex adaptive systems — meaning that they consist of individual humans responding to a messy combination of social, cultural, and economic system incentives](https://commoncog.com/blog/org-design-skill/).
-- It’s all about [[Coordination]].
+- It's all about [[Coordination]].
 [Coordination _adds complexity_ to your systems which make them harder to change and work with](https://itnext.io/the-origin-of-complexity-8ecb39130fc).
 We need more coordination when things get bigger, order matters and consistency is important.
   - Split things up (teams, code, data) into smaller sets.
   - Make sure no one gets blocked.
   - Make things composable (e.g: UNIX).